gregtatum/my-reviews-only/README.md

 This needs to be udpated to:

-- [ ] Create a proper npm package.
+- [x] Create a proper npm package.
+(Renamed the package to `my-reviews` and split the scripts into exportable modules.)
 - [ ] Create a CLI that can call out to the appropriate scripts

 ```sh